jpribyl/react-hook-dragula/README.md

 [![npm version](https://badge.fury.io/js/react-hook-dragula.svg)](https://badge.fury.io/js/react-hook-dragula)

 Lightweight, strongly typed package with almost no dependencies.
 It uses Dragula and React Hooks to smoothly manage the DOM state.
-For more details, take a look at the [example project]() or the [live demo]() of the example project.
+It also adds a context store which allows you to pass the data back and forth between `Dragula` and `React`.  take a look at the [example project]() or the [live demo]() of the example project.

 ![Example of usage]()